 Americans with Disabilities Act of 1990

 The Art of Education University is committed to complying with all applicable provisions of the Americans with Disabilities Act (ADA) of 1990.
 The Art of Education University does not discriminate against any qualified applicant because of an individual’s disability or perceived disability.
-In keeping with the ADA, regulations in 29 CFR Part 1630 (1992), and the Rehabilitation Act of 1973 (Section 504), The Art of Education University will provide reasonable academic accommodations for students who provide formal documentation outlining their disabilities and their reasonable and appropriate requests.
-It is the student’s responsibility to seek available assistance and to make his or her individual learning needs known to the instructor or the Dean of Student Services at the time of enrollment or as the need arises.
-Documentation to support the disability must be provided at the time of the request.
-Information regarding a student’s disability will remain confidential.
+In keeping with the ADA, regulations in 29 CFR Part 1630 (1992) and the Rehabilitation Act of 1973 (Section 504), The Art of Education University will provide reasonable academic accommodations for students who provide formal documentation outlining their disabilities and their reasonable and appropriate requests.
+The institution admits students regardless of race, color, national origin, disability, sex, or age.

 Qualifying for Services

-To receive disability services at The Art of Education University, the student must submit an Accommodation Application Form for review.
-The Dean of Student Services and Head of Compliance will review all applications as detailed below.
+To receive disability services at The Art of Education University, the student must submit an accommodation application form for review.
+The Dean of Student Services and Director of Compliance will review applications within ten calendar days.

-A college student with a disability has the right to appropriate academic adjustments under Section 504 of the Vocational Rehabilitation Act of 1973 and under the Americans with Disabilities Act.
-The Dean of Student Services makes decisions regarding the nature of the adjustments.
+A graduate student with a disability has the right to appropriate academic adjustments under Section 504 of the Vocational Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+The Dean of Student Services and the Director of Compliance make decisions regarding the nature of the adjustments.
 Provisions protecting the student from discrimination on the basis of a disability are guaranteed.
 The student has the right to file a grievance concerning any allegation of failure to comply with the laws, regulations, and procedures set forth for people with disabilities.
 Grievances will be processed through AOEU’s Grievance Policy.

-When a request for accommodations(s) for a specific course is received, faculty members may request verification of the disability from the Dean of Student Services in the form of a letter.
+Faculty members may request verification of the disability from the Dean of Student Services and the Director of Compliance in the form of a letter.
 The accommodation(s) requested must not compromise the content of the course or the requirements for satisfactory course completion.